 - A. The following additional department rules apply to all Junior Division Competitions at the Douglas County Fair & Rodeo.
 These rules are in addition to and do not supersede or negate the Competition Rules in Sections 1, 2, and 2B. - B. ALL RABBITS MUST BE INSPECTED BY A SUPERINTENDENT OR ASSISTANT SUPERINTENDENT BEFORE PLACING RABBITS INTO CAGES.
 All rabbits will be inspected for general health.
 Any animal showing evidence of infectious, contagious or communicable diseases will be ineligible and excused from the Fairgrounds. - C. Junior Division Exhibitors will be limited to 15 rabbit entries.
 (Meat pens are considered to be one entry.) - 1.
 Exhibitors are limited to two (2) entries in the Meat Pen class. - 2.
 Exhibitors are limited to two (2) entries for each breed class, fur class, single fryer class, stewer class, and the roaster class. - 3.
 Exhibitors are limited to two (2) entries in the Pet Quality class. - a.
 The Pet Quality class is for mixed breed or non-showable rabbits ONLY. - b.
-Rabbits entered in the Pet Quality class are not eligible to compete in the fur, roaster, single fryer, meat pen, or stewer classes. - c.
-Exhibitors with a rabbit entered in a breed class, fur, single fryer, roaster, meat pen or stewer class are not eligible to enter the Pet Quality class. - 4.
-Exhibitors are limited to two (2) entries in the single fryer class. - D. All rabbits shown in the fur classes must be entered in their breed classes. - E. The Rabbit breed standards from the 2021-2025 American Rabbit Breeders Association (ARBA) Standard of Perfection book will be followed to define breed standards with the exception of the pet quality class. - The ARBA Standard of Perfection book is available at the Douglas County Extension Office or online at arba.net/breeds.htm. - F. Once judging begins for a class, rabbit entries that are not at the judging table will automatically be disqualified and ineligible to compete in that class. - 1.
+Rabbits entered in the Pet Quality class are not eligible to compete in the fur, roaster, single fryer, meat pen, or stewer classes. - 4.
+Exhibitors are limited to two (2) entries in the single fryer class. - D. All rabbits shown in the fur classes must be entered in their breed classes. - E. The Rabbit breed standards from the 2021-2025 American Rabbit Breeders Association (ARBA) Standard of Perfection book will be followed to define breed standards with the exception of the pet quality class. - 1.
+The ARBA Standard of Perfection book is available at the Douglas County Extension Office or online at arba.net/breeds.htm. - F. Once judging begins for a class, rabbit entries that are not at the judging table will automatically be disqualified and ineligible to compete in that class. - 1.
 The Superintendent will determine if an entry is late to the judging table. - G. In classes with only one entry the award will be based on merit. - H. Rabbits can be posted "For Sale" on Friday after the Rabbit Show.
 Rabbits sold private treaty may be picked up after animals are released by Douglas County Fair & Rodeo Management, on Sunday between 4:30pm and 5:00pm. - 1.
 Signs may be posted in the rabbit barn for rabbits available for sale that are not entered in the Junior Rabbit Show.
 However, these rabbits cannot be brought onto the Douglas County Fairgrounds during the Douglas County Fair & Rodeo.